 Spy ... or "spotter"

 To drive (or go anywhere, by any means) requires an aim, an endpoint, a purpose.
 Usually, that's your destination: a physical site.
-So use YOUR direct sight first.
-Reflections and shadows are next best.

 |

 Seek information, to help you navigate but also to notice features (or landmarks) along the way.
 Some will increase your risk while travelling: bends, hills, weather, other people.

 So, go as slowly as gives you time to see all of that.
-Otherwise you cannot plan how to keep going, safely.

-Any hunting like this involves identification: how to know what you're seeing.
-Signs and markings use few colours and shapes, which helps.
-Identifying a side-road is harder. |
+How else can,you plan to keep going, SAFELY?
+Any spying like this requires you to identify what you see, to KNOW what you're seeing.
+Signs and markings use only a few colours and shapes, which helps.
+But identifying a side-road is harder. |